coinmetrics/api-client-python/README.md

 The full list of methods can be found in the [API Client Spec](https://coinmetrics.github.io/api-client-python/site/api_client.html).

 ## Examples
 The API Client allows you to chain together workflows for importing, transforming, then exporting Coin Metrics data.
 Below are examples of common use-cases that can be altered to tailor your specific needs.
+In addition to the examples listed below, there's examples covering all the API methods, found in the [examples directory](https://github.com/coinmetrics/api-client-python/tree/master/examples).

 **[Example Notebooks](https://github.com/coinmetrics/api-client-python/tree/master/examples/notebooks)**